Dutch elm disease

-Dutch elm disease (DED) is a disease of all elm, Ulmus genus trees and specific cultivars including American, Siberian and Japanese elm.
+Dutch elm disease (DED) is a disease of all elm trees including American, Siberian and Japanese elm.

 DED is caused by a fungus, carried as spores on the body of three species of bark beetles.
 These spores then spread into and infect the walls of the water-transport system (xylem) triggering the trees’ defense mechanism.